aidc-toolkit/core/README.md

 The AIDC Toolkit `core` package contains artefacts to support other AIDC Toolkit packages; it does not itself provide any of the functionality of the AIDC Toolkit.
 It is a required dependency for all AIDC Toolkit packages.

+## Types

+Generic types that go beyond TypeScript's utility types are defined here.
+The types are designed to provide even greater type safety.

+## Logger

+This is a simple wrapper around [tslog](https://tslog.js.org) to support command-line applications in the AIDC Toolkit build process.

 ## Internationalization

 All AIDC Toolkit packages require internationalization.
 The localization functionality in this package, built on the robust and popular [`i18next`](https://i18next.com) package, simplifies initialization and allows packages to share a common internationalization engine.
 Each package, up to and including the client application, is responsible for initializing internationalization for each of the AIDC Toolkit packages on which it depends.